Use AI freely. We'll help you protect the film.

 - Digital replicas require explicit written consent — both "Employment-Based" and "Independently Created" types

-- Post-mortem protections: consent survives the performer's death
+- Post-mortem protections: consent requirements survive the performer's death

-What this means for you: If your film uses any performer likeness, voice cloning, or digital doubles, you need documented consent that meets these new standards.
+What this means for you: The ratified 2026 agreement strengthens the 2023 strike-era protections.
+If your film uses any performer likeness, voice cloning, or digital doubles, you need documented consent meeting these standards.
 AIFilmSafe's consent forms are already aligned.

 WGA

-AI cannot be credited as a writer — but you can still use it
+AI cannot be credited as a writer — new training-data protections added

 - AI-generated material is NOT "literary material" — it cannot receive writing credit